Adrian's KTM1190 R - Lowering Suspension

 First lower the rear Shock.
 I sent my to Race Suspension Services in Chorley who fitted an internal spacer to reduce

 shock length by 10mm (A 10mm reduction is shock length = 33mm reduction in ride height).
-RSS did and excellent
+RSS performed an

 With the standard spring and spring compressor on minimum this solution had some issues.
 I only had 10mm of static